How To Be Captivating and Persuasive

 The model demonstrates that too much or too little information available would both cause a state of confusion where decision-making is difficult.

-We think in Stories
+We Think In Stories

 Stories have been embedded in human culture for thousands of years.
 The origins of stories can be traced back 30 000 years.
 Perhaps the most potent power of stories lies in their ability to generate emotion.
 A comprehensive study7 of research conducted over the past 35 years revealed that emotions constitute potent, pervasive, and predictable drivers of decision-making.
 Stories can be extremely effective in harnessing emotion to increase persuasiveness.